 There are many methods of avoiding stress–from yoga and meditation to walking and reading.
 These can lower stress and potentially spare you from a flare-up.

 The best way to avoid triggers is to find an effective treatment option for your disease.
-Stem cell therapy is a new alternative option for treating lung disease that many have found effective in improving quality of life.
-Unlike bronchodilators and supplemental oxygen, which work well for symptom management, stem cell therapy seeks to treat the disease itself.
-Stem cell therapy uses a person’s own tissue to target lung disease by reintroducing one’s own stem cells into the body—cells with the potential to grow new, healthy tissue in the lungs.
+Cellular therapy is a new alternative option for treating lung disease that many have found effective in improving quality of life.
+Unlike bronchodilators and supplemental oxygen, which work well for symptom management, cellular therapy seeks to treat the disease itself.
+Cellular therapy uses a person’s own tissue to target lung disease by reintroducing one’s own cells into the body—cells with the potential to grow new, healthy tissue in the lungs.